 Whoopi Golberg brought a new generation of people the spirit of Marian Hynms and devotion spiced up and inviting with a freshness and adventure that reflected the reality of the young woman of Palestine more faithfully than the Living Parish Hymnal.

-In this month of May we invoke Mary Queen of Queers, Pray For Us.
+In this month of May we invoke Mary Mother of Equality Pray For Us.